armory/docs/content/en/borealis/borealis-automate/cdaas-webhook-approval.md

 ---
-title: Webhook-Based Approval
+title: Webhook-Based Approvals
-linktitle: Webhooks
+linktitle: Webhook-Based Approvals
 exclude_search: true
 no_list: true
 description: >
-  Integrate webhook-based approval into your app deployment.
+  Integrate webhook-based approvals into your app deployment process.
 ---

-## When you should use webhook-based approval
+## When you should use webhook-based approvals

 You can think of webhook-based approvals as a generic extensibility layer that enables you to call any API in any internet-accessible system.
 You can use a webhook to obtain a decision from a process that is external to Borealis.